mjumbewu/github-workshop/SLIDES.md

 ## Agenda

 0. Intro &mdash; setting the stage (5 min)
 1. What is a VCS?
 What is `git`?
 What is GitHub?
+(10 min)
-2. Getting started with GitHub
+2. Getting started with GitHub (10 min)
     - Signing up for an account
     - Creating your portfolio
-3. Customizing your portfolio
+3. Customizing your portfolio (15 min)
     - Adding projects with Markdown
     - Modifying the configuration with YAML
     - Peeling back the curtain &mdash; how's it work?